Kinship Care

 These should be used to overcome a crisis, following the best assessment that can be achieved in the circumstances;

-It is possible for the local authority to make regular payments where family members or friends care for a child whether or not the child is not Looked After.
-Where regular payments are to be made, relative carers should be assisted to maximise their Income/Benefit as regular payments may adversely affect an individual's claim to income support.
+It is possible for the local authority to make regular payments where kinship carers family care for a child whether or not the child is not Looked After.
+Where regular payments are to be made, kinship carers should be assisted to maximise their Income/Benefit as regular payments may adversely affect an individual's claim to income support.

 In all cases where regular financial support is agreed, a written agreement will be drawn up detailing the level and duration of the financial support that is to be provided, and the mechanism for review.